ABaldwinHunter/Meditation-Trainer/README.md

 In order to display the count up, and to store the lengths of time look into JavaSccript’s built-in `new Date()` and `setInterval`.

+You can hard code the number of breath cycles until a game ends for now, but use a “constant” (JavaScript doesn’t have real constants).

+### Release 2: Add client side stats to your interface

+Let’s track six stats on the client side that we will display while the user meditates:

+1. Longest inhale duration
+2. Average inhale duration
+3. Longest exhale duration
+4. Average exhale duration
+5. Longest cycle duration (a cycle consists of an inhale followed by an exhale)
+6. Average cycle duration

+These stats should update each time the user hits space.

+### Release 3: Add an intro screen and let the user set the length of a session

+Let’s add another route and another view.
+This view would just introduce the user to our app.
+It would also include a form where they can fill in a value for how many breath cycles they want to meditate for.
+When they submit the form, we send them to the meditation interface and pass the value they entered to JavaScript.
+Take a look at [this StackOverflow](http://stackoverflow.com/questions/6751871/better-way-to-use-ruby-sinatra-to-pass-data-to-highcharts) to get an idea of how to communicate between Sinatra and JavaScript.

+### Release 4: Interface with the backend through AJAX

+Let’s add some more stats to our display:

+1. All-time longest inhale
+2. All-time average inhale
+3. All-time longest exhale
+4. All-time average exhale

+We want these values to update each time the user presses space.
+However, these stats require backend database persistence.

+Design a database schema that can track these stats.
+It might look pretty simple, since we don’t have any users (unless you want to add that feature).

+When you have your database setup, add a route that will receive data from your JS interface about the user’s last breath, and returns
+JSON containing the updated All-time stats.
+Each time the user presses space, your JS interface should send an AJAX request to the server with information about the last breath the user took.
+The server should update the All-time stats as appropriate, and then send the updated All-time stats to the JS interface to display to the user.